 Any person born after June 30, 1980 must have successfully completed a Boating Safety Course prior to operating a boat.
 Persons under 12 years of age must be accompanied by a person 21 or older on board the boat in order to operate the boat.

-For persons who wish to learn more about Mississippi Boating Basics and the legal and safe practices for boat operators, a six hour course taught by trained instructors is available for groups.
-The Mississippi Boating Basics home-study course is available for persons who are unable to attend an instructor taught course.
+For persons who wish to learn more about Mississippi Boating Basics and the legal and safe practices for boat operators, a six-hour course taught by trained instructors is available for groups.
+The Mississippi Boating Basics home-study course is available for persons who are unable to attend an instructor-taught course.
 Online courses are available at www.mdwfp.com.
 Most insurance companies honor these courses by offering reductions in insurance premiums on completion.

+Boating Safety Courses are only required for operating motorized vessels.

 Boating Enforcement, 1505 Eastover Dr., Jackson, MS 39211-6374.